Search & SEO //

 This is the most interesting category, and the one most articles ignore entirely.

 Kagi charges you money to search the internet.
 Sounds absurd until you try it.
-Starting at $5/month for 300 searches, Kagi strips out all ads, runs its own index (called Teclis), and lets you customize which sources get promoted or buried in your results through a feature called Lenses.
+Starting at $5/month for 300 searches, Kagi strips out all ads, runs its own index (called Teclis) alongside partnerships with Brave, Mojeek, Yandex, Wikipedia, and others, and lets you customize which sources get promoted or buried in your results through a feature called Lenses.

-I started using Kagi in December for work-related research, and the difference in result quality was immediately noticeable.
+I started using Kagi in January for work-related research, and the difference in result quality was immediately noticeable.
 Fewer content-farm results.
 More original sources.
 The forums and small blogs that Google buried years ago suddenly reappear.
-Kagi hit 50,000 paying users in mid-2025 and has reportedly been profitable, which is remarkable for a company competing against a free product backed by billions in ad revenue.
+Kagi has reportedly been profitable and is remarkably sustainable for a company competing against a free product backed by billions in ad revenue.

 Is Kagi for everyone?
 No. If you search five times a day and mostly for directions or weather, paying for search makes zero sense.
 But if you’re a researcher, journalist, developer, or marketer who runs 30+ searches daily and is drowning in low-quality results, the $10/month unlimited plan pays for itself in saved time within the first week.